marcietolbert/MYDFIR-SOC-Analyst-Challenge/Pages/Logical-Diagram.md

 *Image 2: Animated Logical Diagram*

-The images above are the static and animated logical diagrams I created for this project.
 The breakdown of the devices and connections are as follows:
 - Vultr - cloud provider for Windows and Ubuntu Servers
 - VPC - contains the Elastic/Kibana, osTicket, and Fleet Servers
 - The Windows and Ubuntu Servers are connected to the Fleet Server with managed connections